 There could be several reasons leading to a bear phase.
-The most convincing is a weak or slowing or sluggish economy.
-Some of the signs of a slowing economy are low employment, less economic activity, low investor confidence.
+The most convincing is a weak or slow, or sluggish economy.
+Some of the signs of a slowing economy are low employment, less economic activity, and low investor confidence.

 Another reason that can result in a bear phase is unfavorable government intervention in the economy.
 For instance, if the government announces any change in the tax rate or the interest rate.

 Investors’ expectations can also result in a bear phase.
 For instance, if most investors expect the market to drop going ahead, they would start selling their shares.

 Geo-political issues and trade wars could also be the reason for the bear market.

 In a bear phase, investors’ confidence is low, or it starts to drop with the drop in the security prices.
 Since investors grow pessimistic about the overall market conditions, they begin to sell their investments.
 They do so to save themselves from further losses as they anticipate the prices to drop further.